 You need to register this exemption with the Environment Agency if you meet the requirements.

-There is an £840 charge for the 3-year period, for this exemption only.
+There is a charge of £1,221 for the 3-year period, for this exemption only.

 You cannot register this exemption online - you need to use form WEEEX001.

 If you want to treat more than the amount of waste allowed under this exemption, you must apply for an environmental permit.